FirebirdSQL/Butler/rfc/4/FBSP.rst

 The ACK-REQUEST flag is intended for verification and synchronization purposes.

-1. Any received control-frame_ of message-type_ NOOP_, REQUEST_, REPLY_, DATA_, STATE_ or CANCEL_ that have ACK-REQUEST flag set SHALL be sent back to the sender as confirmation of accepted message, unless the receiver is a `Service` and an error condition occurs.
+1. Any received control-frame_ of message-type_ NOOP_, REQUEST_, REPLY_, DATA_ or STATE_ that have ACK-REQUEST flag set SHALL be sent back to the sender as confirmation of accepted message, unless the receiver is a `Service` and an error condition occurs.
 In such a case the ERROR_ message SHALL be sent by `Service` instead confirmation message.
 2. Returned confirmatory message SHALL consists only from the received control-frame_ with ACK-REQUEST flag cleared, and with ACK-REPLY_ flag set (ie the control-frame_ MUST be otherwise unchanged).
 3. The ACK-REQUEST flag SHALL be ignored for all message-type_ values not listed in rule 1.

 Rules for ACK-REQUEST received by `Service`:

 1. NOOP_ message SHALL be acknowledged without any delay.
-2. REQUEST_ and CANCEL_ messages SHALL be acknowledged at the time the `Service` has positively decided to accept the client's request and before commencing the fulfillment of the client's request.
+2. REQUEST_ message SHALL be acknowledged at the time the `Service` has positively decided to accept the client's request and before commencing the fulfillment of the client's request.
 3. DATA_ message SHALL be acknowledged without any delay, unless a previous agreement between the `Client` and the `Service` exists to handle it differently (for example to send it when DATA message is actually processed and Service is able to accept another DATA message).

 Rules for ACK-REQUEST received by `Client`: